MATHEMATICS 1 AND EXERCISES

 Using mathematical models, students should be also able to interpret the basic knowledges in physics and chemistry.

 Applying knowledge and understanding.

-By means of the classroom and online exercises students learn how to apply the theoretical knowledges to solve concrete problems, such as optimization problems for functions depending on one variable, models from physics and chemistry which lead to solving ordinary
+By means of the classroom exercises students learn how to apply the theoretical knowledges to solve concrete problems, such as optimization problems for functions depending on one variable, models from physics and chemistry which lead to solving ordinary

 differential equation or to solving particular integrals for functions of one variable.